Favorite cities for house sitting at Christmas

 Then there were the markets!
-It’s impossible to name everything there is to see in London at Christmastime but be sure not to miss Covent Garden, Borough Market, Carnaby Street, Hamley’s Toy Store, and Winter Wonderland in Hyde Park.
-For more ideas click here to read how we spent our days house sitting in London during this festive time.
+It's impossible to name everything there is to see in London at Christmastime but be sure not to miss Covent Garden, Borough Market, Carnaby Street, Hamley's Toy Store, and Winter Wonderland in Hyde Park.

-By Maura McKenna, TravelKiwis
+Maura McKenna of TravelKiwis

 House sitting an apartment in Milan with no furry friends meant we were free to see more of the city in the evenings.
 Although December can be bitterly cold, I don’t think even a dog would want to move from a warm apartment; we found Milan a great city for Christmas.